Author: Tudor Rees

 Discover Wales With Adventure Britain

 If you’re a fan of walking or hiking, then discover the best walks in Wales with waterfalls with our qualified guides.
-We’ll also show you the most picturesque peaks and vistas in the Brecon Beacons and the Gower Peninsula, while promising good exercise and even better laughs.
+We’ll also show you the most picturesque peaks and vistas in Bannau Brycheiniog (Brecon Beacons) and the Gower Peninsula, while promising good exercise and even better laughs.